How to use Claude Code as a marketer?

 The Claude Code skills I actually use as a marketer

-• One that scans LinkedIn and Reddit every morning for relevant conversations and drafts responses in the author’s voice.
+- Social listening skill: scans LinkedIn and Reddit every morning for relevant conversations and drafts responses in the author’s voice.

 Some of these run inside Claude Code.
 Others now run as scheduled tasks in Cowork.
 The rest of this piece goes deeper on three of them.

-Claude code ABM: from weeks of account research to hours
+Claude Code ABM: from weeks of account research to hours

-Claude Code ABM is the same idea, just without the bottleneck.
 I know what you’re thinking: ABM is just personalised email at scale and AI hype.
 But I’ve worked with ABM since 2019, and the thing people get backwards is this.
 The old way wasn’t slow; it was hard.
 Meaningful, insightful, contextual account research requires three things working together:

-1. A strong understanding of your offer (what you actually sell, where it fits, and what its real value is).
+- A strong understanding of your offer (what you actually sell, where it fits, and what its real value is).

-2. A strong understanding of the account (industry, leadership, strategy, and the actual pain points, not the surface-level ones).
+- A strong understanding of the account (industry, leadership, strategy, and the actual pain points, not the surface-level ones).

-3. The intelligence to find insights and signals that bring the two together.
+- The intelligence to find insights and signals that bring the two together.

 A Claude Code ABM skill unlocks the first two layers.
 You encode your offer (what you sell, the value, and the fit) and your research methodology (what to look for, where to look, and what good looks like) into context files.
 The skill runs the deep work across many accounts in hours, not weeks.
 The bridging intelligence (spotting which insight actually matters and how to use it) still belongs to a human.
 Same brain, richer raw material.